 Because it is spread through contaminated food and water, cholera is easily prevented by sticking to safe eating and drinking habits and regularly washing hands.

 Though a newly licensed cholera vaccine (Vaxchora, PaxVax Corporation) is available in the United States, it is not routinely recommended because most adults who travel to countries where cholera is a risk do not travel to areas with cholera, and those who do are usually able to prevent infection by avoiding unsafe food and water.
-When considering cholera vaccine, which may be expensive and potentially effective for a short time, travelers should discuss their travel plans to their travel medicine specialist.
+When considering a cholera vaccine, which may be expensive and potentially effective for a short time, travelers should discuss their travel plans with their travel medicine specialist.

 Page reviewed on: Mar 09, 2017

 Page reviewed by: Jessie L. Leyse, MD